 All equipment is provided, but we don’t mind if you bring in your favourite baseball bat, tennis racquet, or rugby tackle bag.
 After all, it’s all about having fun and making sure that the children are always willing to play and learn.

 As the children develop and progress, the activities in each of the sports change accordingly.
 The multisport programme comprises a wide range of games and activities that allow children to:

-- develop had-eye coordination, ball sense and game sense
+- Develop hand-eye co-ordination, ball sense and game sense;

 Is it confusing with all the different sports?
 Maybe for adults, but not for children – they love playing, regardless of the game.
 All the sports have a wide range of generic skills (balancing, rotation, running fast, weight transfer, hand-eye co-ordination and others) and thus training in one sport can benefit a child in another sport.